tuanpka/PCA-with-Dimensionality-reduction/README.md

 <!-- Key Features -->
 ## Key Features
-* Reduce Dimension form multiple dimensions to 2-3 dimensions
+* Reduce Dimension from multiple dimensions to 2-3 dimensions

 * Data visualization with matplotlib